rycummins/rycummins.github.io/about.md

 permalink: /about/
 ---

-I am a Senior Engineer at Comcast.
+I am a Sr. Software Engineer at Comcast.

 I work mostly on infrastructure automation projects in hybrid cloud environments.